 Configuring Test Controllers and Test Agents for Load Testing

-Visual Studio Ultimate can use a computer or a group of computers to generate simulated load for testing, and to run tests remotely and concurrently on several computers.
-This group of computers consists of a single test controller and one or more test agents.
-You can use the test controller and test agent to generate more load than a single computer can generate alone or just test remotely.
+Visual Studio Enterprise can generate simulated load for your app by using physical or virtual machines.
+These machines must be set up as a single test controller and one or more test agents.
+You can use the test controller and test agents to generate more load than a single computer can generate alone.

 The load simulation architecture consists of a Visual Studio client, test controller, and test agents.

 The client is used to develop tests, run tests, and view test results.

 The test controller is used to administer the test agents and collect test results.

 The test agents are used to run the tests, and collect data including system information and ASP.NET profiling data defined in the test setting.